 In 1974, Everett Smith Group (ESG) was formed as a holding company for Mr. Smith’s interests in Maysteel, Blackhawk and his growing ownership stake in Albert Trostel & Sons.
-ESG continued to invest in new industries including the steel casting business Sivyer Steel in the mid 1980s; thermoplastics businesses Dickten & Masch Plastics and Techniplas in the early 2000s; and electronic assembly company OEM Worldwide (later renamed Onyx) in the early 2000s.
-In addition, by 2010 ESG had acquired full control of Albert Trostel & Sons and its subsidiaries Eagle Ottawa and Trostel, Ltd.
+ESG continued to invest in new industries including the steel casting business Sivyer Steel in the mid 1980s; thermoplastics businesses Dickten & Masch Plastics and Techniplas in the early 2000s; and electronic assembly company Onyx in the early 2000s.
+In addition, by 2010, ESG had acquired full control of Albert Trostel & Sons and its subsidiaries Eagle Ottawa and Trostel, Ltd.

-Over four decades, ESG’s strong management grew the subsidiaries to $1B in revenue with offices and operating facilities across the globe, including the U.S., Argentina, Brazil, China, England, Germany, Hungary, Ireland, Japan, Korea, Mexico and Thailand.
-Additionally, ESG successfully navigated the 2008 financial crisis with a focus on innovation, continuous improvement and strong management, positioning the subsidiaries as leaders in the manufacture of premium automotive leather, sheet metal enclosures, rubber compounds, rubber seals, thermoplastics products, urethane products, utility products and electronic assemblies.
+Over four decades, ESG’s subsidiaries grew to $1B in revenue with offices and operating facilities across the globe, including the U.S., Argentina, Brazil, China, England, Germany, Hungary, Ireland, Japan, Korea, Mexico and Thailand.
+The growth was driven by a focus on innovation, continuous improvement and strong management, which positioned the subsidiaries as leaders in the manufacture of premium automotive leather, sheet metal enclosures, rubber compounds, rubber seals, thermoplastics products, urethane products, utility products and electronic assemblies.

-With the consolidation in ownership and improved performance and growth of its operating companies, ESG leadership, led by J. Douglas Gray, began strategically reallocating capital.
+In the 2010s, ESG began strategically reallocating capital.
 It divested of certain operating companies, beginning with the sale of Dickten Masch Plastics in 2010, followed by the sale of Onyx Worldwide and Trinetics, a division of Maysteel, in 2012.
 In 2013, the remainder of Maysteel was sold.
 In 2015, ESG completed the sale of Eagle Ottawa, and in late 2016, ESG sold its last legacy operating company, Trostel Ltd.

-Marshall Street Capital and Claridges Trust Company were established in 2015 to manage the assets derived from the sale of these operating companies.
+Marshall Street Capital was established in 2014 to manage the assets derived from the sale of these operating companies.